redis-developer/basic-redis-chat-app-demo-java/README.md

 # Basic Redis Chat App Demo

-Showcases how to impliment chat app in ASP.NET Core, SignalR and Redis.
+Showcases how to impliment chat app in Java (Spring Boot) and Redis.
+This example uses **pub/sub** feature combined with **server-side events** for implementing the message communication between client and server.

 ## Try it out